-We believe in sharing ideas, expertise and resources with others and had the opportunity to work closely with Warwickshire County Council and developers to successfully open the new Heathcote Primary School.
+We believe in sharing ideas, expertise and resources with others and had the opportunity to work closely with Warwickshire County Council and developers to successfully open Heathcote Primary School.
 In 2015 we chose to join the Community Academies Trust to provide further opportunities for improvement by working in partnership with outstanding providers.

-If you are a new parent, thinking about sending your children to our school then we would encourage you to talk to existing parents and families about their experiences with us or make an appointment to visit the school.
-Our older children like to show prospective parents around their school which they do with an enthusiasm and honesty that visitors find helpful and reassuring.
+If you are a new parent, thinking about sending your children to our school then we would encourage you to talk to existing parents and families about their experiences with us.
+Our older children like to show prospective parents around their school which they do with an enthusiasm and honesty that visitors find helpful and reassuring. (parent visits have also been temporarily postponed due to COVID-19).

-If you have any questions about our philosophy or vision or any aspects of our provision, then please make contact with the school or arrange to come and see us in action.
+If you have any questions about our philosophy or vision or any aspects of our provision, then please contact the school or visit the school website (woodloes.com).